fission/fission.io/content/en/blog/url-shortener-fission-mongo-db/index.md

 ```

 Now that our functions are deployed, we need a route to connect to it from our localhost.
-We will setup two HTTP routes, one each for `frontend` and `backend` by using the following commands:
+We will set up two HTTP routes, one each for `frontend` and `backend` by using the following commands:

 ```bash
 fission route create --name frontend --method POST --method GET --url /main --function frontend